Full size, 3.0, 2.0, C, micro USB… what does that have to do with tablets?

-A tablet is a lot more useful when you can connect other devices to it.
-This is done via a USB port.
+This article will give you the basics about tablets with USB ports.
+A tablet is a lot more useful when you can connect other devices into it.
 Different types of tablets have different sizes and speeds of ports.
-This article will give you the basics of what you need to know when looking into tablets with USB ports.

 You may be looking for a tablet with a USB port that’s full-size so you can hook up a mouse and keyboard, hard drives, printers, card readers, USB sticks, other peripherals, or even fun USB gadgets.

 To use these devices, your tablet must become a USB host.
 Most portable tablets have micro-USB ports.
 If a tablet says it has USB 2.0, 3.0 etc., that refers to speed, not size, so you can’t assume it means a standard, full-size port.
 So if a full-size port is important to you, you need to choose your tablet according to this need.

 To make your Android tablet into a host, you can usually use an inexpensive Micro USB OTG (On the Go) cable, thus named because of the portability of tablets.
 Some tablets come with the cable.
 Not every tablet supports OTG, so you need to check first.